Separation, divorce and income tax credits and reliefs

 When a married couple decide to separate and the separation is likely to be permanent, there are implications for the way in which they are taxed.
 It is important to understand the different taxation options available and how decisions about maintenance payments will affect taxation.

 There are a number of legal approaches for married couples who wish to separate and the Revenue Commissioners recognise that a couple may separate without any formal arrangements.
 In that case, the couple should contact Revenue after the actual separation, so that the necessary tax adjustments can be made for the year in which the couple separate and for the following tax years.

-COVID-19 (coronavirus) and closure of Revenue’s telephone helplines
+COVID-19 and re-opening of Revenue’s telephone helplines

 Taxation in the year of separation